Sundance Vacations Best Places to Golf

 The 18th hole is one of the “must-play” holes in golf, with a 460-yard par 4.
 Calibogue Sound is to the left of the entire hole is the, with trees, condos and the out-of-bounds to the right.

-Harbor Town Golf Links is ranked No. 9 in Golf Magazine’s Top 100 Courses for the public and has mesmerized the pros and tourist ever since.
+Harbor Town Golf Links is ranked No. 23 in Golf Digest; America’s 100 Greatest Public Courses for the public and has mesmerized the pros and tourist ever since.
 This Pete Dye/Jack Nicklaus collaboration delights and terrorizes golfers at every turn.

 A sibling layout to Harbour Town, from a 2007 extreme makeover of the island’s second-oldest track.
 The renovations were to make the course more player-friendly, and the result is an award-winning stroke of genius.